 - Wound Debridement Guide contains detailed information for using this product for wound debridement.

-- Wound Management Protocol Chart contains a product comparison chart and wound care guideline information.
+- Wound Management Protocol Chart contains a comparison chart along with wound care guideline information.

 - Simon, A. et al. Medical Honey for Wound Care—Still the ‘Latest Resort’?
 2001.